alephium/docs/docs/dapps/build-dapp-from-scratch.md

 ## What's next?

-You can find a more complex example of the token faucet tutorial [in our base template](https://github.com/alephium/alephium-web3/tree/master/packages/cli/templates/base) project.
+You can find a more complex example of the token faucet tutorial [in the alephium/nextjs-template](https://github.com/alephium/nextjs-template) project.

 ## Connect to the wallets